Sign in

 Advantages

-• Excellent efficiency.
+• Exceptional efficiency.

-• Inexpensive to purchase and operate.
+• Economical to purchase and operate.

-• Can be installed on existing equipment.
+• Compatible with existing equipment.

 Disadvantages

-• Efficiency drops as droplet size increases.
+• Efficiency declines as the droplet size increases.

 Fiber-Bed